ACM-SIGBED/emsoft/README.md

 payment), either by submitting a pull request or sending an [email](mailto:timothy.bourke@inria.fr).

+**EMSOFT Chairs**: To add a new conference entry, simply copy the previous entries in `articles` and `pc` and edit them in the obvious way.
+Be careful not to introduce unwanted line breaks.
+Type `make validate` to check that the script can parse the new file.
+Type `make summaries` to update the name index.
+Submit a pull request or send a mail to update the repository.
+If you like, you could encourage authors to provide unencumbered links to their articles.

 * EMSOFT 2022: [articles](articles/emsoft2022.md), [pc](pc/emsoft2022-pc.md)
 * EMSOFT 2021: [articles](articles/emsoft2021.md), [pc](pc/emsoft2021-pc.md)
 * EMSOFT 2020: [articles](articles/emsoft2020.md), [pc](pc/emsoft2020-pc.md)